-- Hosting: If you’re the host of the party, inform the allergy parents of the menu ahead of time.
+- Hosting: If you’re the host of the party, ask about allergy concerns when you invite the guests.
+Inform any concerned guests of the menu ahead of time.
 Ask if they would like to bring a dish that’s safe for their child, or if they need the menu or food preparation modified based on their child’s specific allergies.
 They will appreciate this offer greatly!

 - Guest: If your child has a food allergy, you may find it helpful to feed your child before the party, that way he won’t be tempted to eat something he’s allergic to.
 Also, if you plan to bring a dish that’s safe for your child to eat, make it a hearty one, in case that’s the only thing that’s safe for your child to eat.

 When preparing the food, be mindful of cross-contamination.
 To avoid this:

 - Wash all surfaces, pots, pans, and utensils with hot, soapy water before preparing food.

 - Wash your hands with warm water and soap after handling each ingredient.

 - Use designated serving utensils for allergy-friendly and non-allergy-friendly dishes.

 - Keep allergy-friendly food covered and served away from foods that contain allergens.

 - Look at what modifications you can make to allergen-containing menu items.